 I was taught, as my grandfather said, to “stay put and shop local.”
 Our family tries to support privately owned businesses and our local economy as much as possible.
 But we also care about the heart and mind behind the companies that we support.
 Cheap Joe's Art Stuff is the real deal, the total package.

-All throughout my tour, I was blown away by Cheap Joe's company’s overwhelming spirit of kindness and positivity.
-Plus, I really love Cheap Joe’s goods and prices!!!
+All throughout my tour, I was blown away by Cheap Joe's overwhelming spirit of kindness and positivity.
+Plus, I really love Cheap Joe’s goods and prices!
 Their return policy is the best, and just check out their recent green initiatives.

-If you are interested in shopping and supporting this amazing company, I’ve set up a button on my blog’s sidebar, or just follow this link to their website.
+If you are interested in shopping and supporting this amazing company, just follow this link to their website.
 (I don’t receive a commission or anything from your click; it’s just a way to tell them that I sent you.)
 If you visit Cheap Joe’s in person, please let them know at checkout that Tonya at Scratchmade Journal said hello!